 We tore off the old shingles and started replacing rotten wood, which was considerable but what was different about this roof was the decking.
-The house was built in the ‘40s and the deck was sheathed with 1” x 8” pine plank, or straight board, which was used by builders before “tongue and groove” came along and long before plywood.
-These decks were also referred to as “space board” as they were purposely spaced to prevent them from butting and distorting.
+The house was built in the ‘40s and the deck was sheathed with 1” x 8” pine plank .
+Also known as straight board, it was used by builders before “tongue and groove” came along and long before plywood.
+These decks were sometimes referred to as “space board” as they were purposely spaced to prevent them from butting and distorting.
 As these boards dried out over the years the spaces became wider.
 Miami-Dade calls for spaces over ¼” to be corrected so we had to change quite a few.

 On this roof we installed the 30 lb. felt first, tin-capped it to Code and then put down the VersaShield fire barrier.
-VersaShield only needs to be nailed enough to keep it from blowing away till the metal roof is installed, after which time it will be secure by thousands of screws attaching the roof panels.
-No Tarco PS200 here which is a major upgrade and expensive.
-A metal roof keeps the rain out and the 30 lb. felt is there as a vapor barrier to protect the deck from humidity and any condensation that might occur.
+VersaShield only needs to be nailed enough to keep it from blowing away till the metal roof is installed.
+Later it will be secured by thousands of screws attaching the roof panels.
+No Tarco PS200 here, which is a major upgrade and expensive.
+Metal roofs keep the rain out and the 30 lb. felt is a vapor barrier.
+It protects the deck from humidity and any condensation that might occur.

 Inspection time again after which we installed this 1600’sq metal roof, also an Englert 1101, in a few days.
-As you can see both homes wound up with the same metal roofs but everything else about the jobs was different – no sweat!
+Both homes wound up with the same metal roofs but everything else about the jobs was different.
+No sweat!